jplehmann/timecalc/README.md

 ========
 A simple timesheet calculator for adding up hours worked.
 You can see a live version here: http://timecalc.herokuapp.com

 I designed this to have a small app to tinker with JavaScript and related technologies.
-So far it incorporates:
+It incorporates:
 * [Knockout] and for movel view-viewmodel binding
 * [JQuery] for UI behavior
 * [Bootstrap] for styling